Hiram College: History

 The institute's original charter was authorized by the state legislature on March 1, 1850, and the school opened several months later, on November 27.
 Many of the students came from the surrounding farms and villages of the Western Reserve, but Hiram soon gained a national reputation and students began arriving from other states.
 On February 20, 1867, the Institute incorporated as a college and changed its name to Hiram College.

 During the years before it was renamed Hiram College, 1850–1867, the school had seven principals, the equivalent of today's college presidents.
 The two who did the most in establishing and defining the nature of the institution were Disciple minister Amos Sutton Hayden, who led the school through its first six years, and James A. Garfield, who had been a student at the institute from 1851 to 1853 and then returned in 1856 as a teacher.
 As principal, Garfield expanded the institute's curriculum.
 He left the institute in 1861 and in 1880 was elected the 20th president of the United States.

 In 1870, one of Garfield's best friends and former students, Burke A. Hinsdale, was appointed Hiram's president.
 Although there were two before him, Hinsdale is considered the college's first permanent president because the others served only briefly.
 President Ely V. Zollars increased enrollment, established a substantial endowment, and created a program for the construction of campus buildings.

 In 1931, shortly before Hiram celebrated the 100th anniversary of Garfield's birth, there was a debate in the community about changing the name of the school to Garfield College.
 There were strong advocates on both sides of the issue.
 Among the 2,000 guests at the centennial celebration were three generations of Garfield's family, including two of his sons.
 The idea of changing the college's name was not mentioned at the event, and the idea was abandoned.

+College Reorganization (2016–2020)

+In response to enrollment challenges in the early 2000s, Hiram College underwent a comprehensive structural reorganization beginning in 2016.
+The restructuring resulted in the consolidation of academic departments into five interdisciplinary schools: the School of Arts, Humanity, and Culture; the School of Business and Communications; the School of Education, Leadership, and Social Change; the School of Health and Medical Humanities; and the School of Science and Technology.

+During this period, the college adopted a model branded as the "New Liberal Arts," which included the "Tech and Trek" initiative.
+This program was noted as the first 1-to-1 mobile technology initiative at an Ohio liberal arts college.

+Following her departure in 2020, President Lori Varlotta was named President Emerita.
+In recognition of her leadership during the restructuring, the college's Board of Trustees designated the central campus quadrangle as the "Varlotta Green."